 Overall: Generally robust with few breed-specific issues.
 Common Concerns:

-- Renal Issues: Some predisposition to kidney problems; regular vet check-ups are recommended.
+- Renal Issues: Some predisposition to kidney problems.

 Abyssinian Health